AlbusNoir/readme/README.md

 # readme
-Literally just a spot to put a readme.md template.
-Literally.

-So I found a template guide online, hobbled together some stuff, made a few edits, and viola.
-This thing
+Ironically I don't use this template for this repo
+It's just a place to hold a README template so I can quick grab it for projects

+*Template was originally found online so I take no credit for it, so feel free to use it under the MIT license*